 Steroids can make you feel much hungrier than usual and you may gain weight.
 Your appetite will go back to normal when you stop taking them.
 If you’re worried about gaining weight, talk to your doctor or nurse.

 Raised blood sugar levels

 Steroids can raise your blood sugar levels.
 Your nurse will check your blood regularly for this.
 They may also test your urine for sugar.
 Symptoms of raised blood sugar include feeling thirsty, needing to pass urine more often and feeling tired.
 Tell your doctor or nurse if you have these symptoms.

 If you have diabetes, your blood sugar levels may be higher than usual.
 Your doctor will talk to you about how to manage this.
 You may need to adjust your insulin or tablet dose.

 You may put on weight or your ankles and legs may swell because of fluid building up.
 This is more common if you are taking steroids for a long time.
 Tell your doctor or nurse if fluid builds up.
 If your ankles and legs swell it can help to put your legs up on a foot stool or cushion.
 The swelling gets better after your treatment ends.

-It’s important to remember that all these side effects are temporary and will gradually disappear as the steroid dose is reduced.
-You should carry a card with you, or wear a Medic Alert ®, stating that you are taking steroids.
+These side effects are temporary and will gradually disappear as the steroid dose is reduced.
+You should carry a card with you, or wear a Medic Alert ® bracelet, stating that you are taking steroids.